nurture-life

 Sweet potatoes and yams are not the same, but when it comes to starting solids, they may as well be!
 Both are good sources of vitamin A, B6, C and E. These nutrients contribute to healthy eyesight and immune system function.

 Parent tip: Yams and sweet potatoes are great to prepare in bulk.
 Simply set your oven to 450°F, pierce each sweet potato a few times with a fork and place in the oven on a baking sheet lined with aluminum foil for approximately 50 minutes.
 When you take them out, the skin will peel right off, and the insides will be perfectly mashable!
 To extend the life of your mash or puree, batch some out and put it in the freezer.
-When you’re ready to use it, simply place in the fridge overnight, and you’ll have perfect puree by morning.
+When you’re ready to use it, simply place it in the fridge overnight, and you’ll have the perfect puree by morning.

 3. Acorn or Butternut Squash Puree